Colonial New England's history is easily visible to history-loving guests.

 Benefit Street – Providence

 Here is a walking tour that is beneficial to both the mind and the senses.
 A walk along Benefit Street, carved high into a ridge along Providence's East Side overlooking downtown, is a memorable stroll among immaculately preserved Colonial, Federal, Greek Revival, and Victorian-style houses.
-The Providence Preservation Society distributes maps with self-guided tours and the Rhode Island Historical Society conducts walks in the summer.
+The Providence Preservation Society distributes maps with self-guided walking tours and the Rhode Island Historical Society conducts walks in the summer.

 Strawbery Banke – Portsmouth